 Version control history

-Author Date Comment Version
+Author Date Date Comment

-LH 01/03/2023 Draft report 0.1
+S. Curtin 04/12/2024 Draft report 0.1

-08/03/2023 Finalised by LH & J. Stewart 1.0
+March Revised following comments by J 0.2

+2025 Stewart

+27/12/2025 Report finalised by JS 1.0

 1. Introduction

 The Exe Estuary is one of the most highly designated nature conservation sites in Devon and Severn Inshore Fisheries and Conservation Authority's (D&S IFCA's) District.
 It is a Ramsar Site, a Special Protection Area (SPA), and a Site of Special Scientific Interest (SSSI), and encompasses over 3,000 hectares of diverse aquatic and terrestrial habitats (EEMP, 2020).
 The Exe Estuary SPA (Figure 1) includes marine areas (i.e. land covered continuously or intermittently by tidal waters) as well as land which is not subject to tidal influence.
 The SPA was designated as the Exe Estuary supports internationally important populations of birds such as the Slavonian grebe and the Avocet, as well as Brent goose, dunlin, oystercatcher, blacktailed godwit and grey plover.
 Subfeatures have been identified which describe the key habitats within the European Marine Site necessary to support the birds that qualify within the SPA (D&S IFCA, 2018; Natural England, 2020).
 Use of the site by birds varies seasonally, with different areas being favoured over others at certain times of the year.
 Several thousand oystercatchers overwinter on the Exe Estuary and although mussels are their main food source, some will also feed on cockles, as well as winkles and ragworms (Goss-Custard and Verboven, 1993).